Beckort Auctions, LLC

 INSPECTION: #1-Tues April 3 4-5:30 PM & #2-Mon April 16 5-6 PM

 PERSONAL PROPERTY AUCTION: See additional listing for contents of home, auction ends on April 17 at 7 PM.

 LEGAL DESCRIPTION: 004-01868-00 PT NW QR NE QR 8-4-4 3.0 AC; PT NW QR NE QR 8-4-4 17.0 AC

 TAXES: $1,042.60/per installment (based on current owner exemptions)

 REFERENCE POINTS: 3 miles from Downtown Corydon; 5 miles from I-64 Corydon Exit #105; 10 miles from I-64 Lanesville Exit #113; 25 miles west of Louisville; 34 miles west of Louisville International Airport

-DIRECTIONS: From downtown Corydon, east on Hwy 62 1.5 miles, right (south) on Corydon New Middletown Rd 0.4 miles, right on Country Club Rd 200’, then immediate right on Smith Hill Road one mile to site.
+DIRECTIONS: From downtown Corydon, east on Hwy 62 1.5 miles, right (south) on Corydon New Middletown Rd 0.4 miles, right on Country Club Rd 200’, then immediate left on Smith Hill Road one mile to site.

 OWNER: Edward W. & Linda K. Runden